 The Accelerated Remote Consultation Tele-POCUS in Cardiopulmonary Assessment (ARCTICA) is an ongoing prospective and multi-center study.
 The objetive of this study is to assess the uptake of Point-Of-Care-Ultrasound (POCUS) virtual training of health practictioners from Northern and remote communities.

 Non-conventional users of ultrasound in a geographically remote communities ( Spoke sites) receive remote training from experienced POCUS educators from a tertiary center (Hub).
 The intervention follows a cross-Canada Hub and Spoke Model.

-The ARCTICA project will: (1) Accelerate virtual teaching of POCUS to geographically remote physicians, and
+(1) Accelerate virtual training of POCUS to physicians at geographically remote locations

 (2) Provide virtual ongoing live-imaging consultation expertise to Northern or remote communities for continuous quality maintenance.

 Meet the ARCTICA Team

 Dr. Salwa Nihal graduated and practiced as a medical doctor overseas but has adopted Kingston as her home.
 She did her Master’s degree in Human Physiology (2012) and completed a second Master’s degree in Anatomical Sciences at Queen’s University (2017).
 Dr. Nihal’s research interests lie in the development of online modules for Cardiac and Lung Point of Care Ultrasound (POCUS) for Medical Schools.